Altaes/EnviteBlog/README.md

 ## Technologies Used:
 * MEN Stack (MongoDB, Express, Node.js) Backend Stack
+  * I chose MongoDB because my events database is quite literally a database.
+Although I will have users and whatnot, the app is not revolved around users, but around the events.
+Therefore, there will be minimal relationships with my events documents and users, thus leading me to choose MongoDB.
+* Objective-C

-## Challenges:
+## Challenges/Accomplishments:
 1. Following a data efficient design pattern
   * Store events in running memory in singleton design pattern.
   * Minimize server traffic and app latency by persisting user data locally instead of pulling from server on app startup
+2. Used IaaS instead of PaaS and BaaS, to further understand the inner workings of server to client relations
+  * Set-up server script with Node.js/Express, and MongoDB to store my documents.
-2. Learning how to properly utilize iOS delegation
+3. Learning how to properly utilize iOS delegation
   * Created proper delegatation between event data handler and a table view controller loading data from data handler

 # What is Envite[not-sic]?